At a Glance

 Some tips for your application 🫡

 Understand the Role: Before applying, make sure you fully understand the responsibilities of a Parts Advisor.
-Familiarise yourself with the key duties such as managing stock levels and assisting mechanics.
-This will help you tailor your application to highlight relevant experience.
+Familiarise yourself with the key duties such as managing stock levels and assisting mechanics, so you can tailor your application accordingly.

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in the automotive industry.
 Mention specific roles where you managed parts or provided customer service related to car parts, as this will demonstrate your suitability for the position.